yashachaurasia/aperture/README.md

 - `stress_threshold` and `ideal_soil_moisture` are user-defined per field, not derived from soil type or crop species.
 In production, these would be set by the grower or informed by field-specific calibration.
 - No authentication is implemented, as specified.
 - The `Field` model intentionally omits a geometry column, but is designed to support a PostGIS `PolygonField` for farm boundary overlays — a natural next step given Aperture's geospatial stack.

 ---

+## Product Decisions & Tradeoffs

+**Status computed at request time, not stored**
+At this scale, computing status on every request is negligible.
+It also avoids stale data bugs — stored status would need to be recomputed whenever moisture values change.
+Given the time constraint, I went with run time status computation.
+But, at higher scale, the better pattern is to compute and store status at write time rather than read time, so reads are always instant regardless of load.

+**Rule-based logic over ML**
+Within the scope of this exercise, rule-based logic is the right fit.
+The inputs are well-defined, the thresholds are user-provided, and the output needs to be immediately understandable to a non-technical farmer.
+The tradeoff is that it only looks at the current snapshot — two fields at the same moisture level get the same status, even if one has been dropping steadily for three days and the other has been stable.
+In future, ML model outputs, if available, could be incorporated alongside the rule-based logic — for example, using predicted moisture trajectory to adjust the urgency of an Investigate recommendation while keeping the final status simple and explainable.

+**Explanation string owned by the backend**
+The human-readable explanation is generated in `recommendation.py`, not constructed on the frontend.
+This means copy changes, localization, or logic refinements happen in one place — the API — without requiring a frontend deploy.

+**`updated_at` on the Field model**
+Not in the original sample data, but added deliberately.
+A soil moisture recommendation is only meaningful in the context of when the reading was taken — stale data with no timestamp could lead a farmer to act on outdated information.
+This field is the foundation for showing data freshness in the UI ("Last updated 2 hours ago"), which becomes critical as the product matures.

+**PostGIS over plain Postgres**
+The exercise doesn't require geospatial queries, but using PostGIS signals that the `Field` model is designed to grow.
+Adding a `PolygonField` for farm boundaries is a one-line model change — the infrastructure is already there.

+---